Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Results

-In this section, we study prospects for the use of the projected power spectrum for measuring the BAO feature.
+In this section, we study forecasts for the use of the projected power spectrum for measuring the BAO feature.
 In Fig.~\ref{fig:clnormalized}, we show the projected cross-power spectrum as a function of the transverse wavenumber, divided by the no-wiggle power spectrum (with the BAO feature being smoothed out), in order to highlight the BAO feature.
 Note that we used the transfer function in \citet{EisensteinHu:98} to compute the no-wiggle spectrum for the same cosmological model.
-Although we assume a linear bias multiplicative-factor for both the spectroscopic and photometric samples, we include the effect of nonlinear clustering on the matter power spectrum, using the publicly available code, RegPT \citep{Taruyaetal:2012}, that includes up to the 2-loop order contributions based on the refined perturbation theory.
-We show the cross-power spectra up to a certain maximum wavenumber, $k_{\rm max}$, which is determined so that the nonlinear matter power spectrum at the mean redshift is expected to be accurate to within a 1\%-level accuracy in the amplitude compared to the simulation \citep{Taruyaetal:09,Taruyaetal:2012}.
-The figure clearly shows that the projected cross-power spectrum preserves the BAO feature, even for a wide redshift bin of the projection.
+Although we assume a linear galaxy bias multiplicative-factor for both the spectroscopic (with bias parameter values based on those measured for SDSS quasars; \citealt{Rossetal:2009}) and photometric samples ($b_{\rm p}=1.5$), we include the effect of nonlinear clustering on the matter power spectrum, using the publicly available code, RegPT \citep{Taruyaetal:2012}, that includes up to the two-loop order contributions based on the refined perturbation theory.
+We show the cross-power spectra up to a certain maximum wavenumber, $k_{\rm max}$, which is determined so that the non-linear matter power spectrum at the mean redshift is expected to be accurate to within a 1 per cent level accuracy in the amplitude compared to the simulation \citep{Taruyaetal:09,Taruyaetal:2012}.
+The figure clearly shows that the projected cross-power spectrum preserves the BAO feature, even for a wide redshift bin.
 On the other hand, the BAO feature is smeared in the angular correlation.
-We also notice that, for a higher redshift slice, the BAO feature remains up to the greater wavenumber due to the less evolving nonlinearities.
+We also notice that, for the higher redshift slice, the BAO feature remains up to the greater wavenumber due to the less evolving nonlinearities.